NicHub/STM32-E407-BLINK/README.md

 ### On macOS

-Install `dfu-util` and `lsusb` with [Homebrew](https://brew.sh).
-It is optional, but it can help in case of problems.
+Install `libusb`, `lsusb` and `dfu-util` with [Homebrew](https://brew.sh).
+The library `libusb` is required.
+The other two are optional but can help in case of problems.

-    brew install dfu-util lsusb
+    brew install libusb lsusb dfu-util

 ## SETUP